7 pumpkin patches to visit in Minnesota this fall

 Anoka County Farms in Ham Lake

-- What they have: Hayrides, farm animals, pumpkin bowling, corn pits and State Fair-inspired food trucks on weekends.
+- What they have: Hayrides, farm animals, pumpkin bowling, corn pits and State Fair-inspired concessions on weekends.

 Crazy Legs Farm in Farmington